NtonBala/bethanys-pie-shop/README.md

 - Subscription page

 Project is deployed to [GitHub Pages](https://ntonbala.github.io/bethanys-pie-shop/applepie).
 Deploy is automatically run after each commit to `main` branch.
 For more information read the [GitHub Pages docs](https://docs.github.com/en/pages).

+For better development experience the app tools like [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) are used.